Design map-based visualizations

 You need to make a map for a printed poster to inform stakeholders and the public about the extent of childhood lead poisoning in Sacramento to help communicate risk and target intervention, health education, and related activities.
 A heat map is a good choice for this, since it creates a smoothed surface indicating the density of points in your layer, while blurring the locations of the points.

-1. In the Contents pane, right-click High_Blood_Level_Results and click Symbology.
+2. In the Contents pane, right-click High_Blood_Level_Results and choose Symbology.

 Symbology option

-2. In the Symbology pane, click the Primary symbology drop-down list, scroll down, and click Heat Map.
+3. In the Symbology pane, for Primary symbology, choose Heat Map.

 Heat Map symbology option